 SPF/DKIM/DMARC Setup Guide for Google Workspace (formerly known as G Suite) (Gmail for Business)

-Once you've created a Google Workspace, formerly known as G Suite, account on your domain, you will need to set up email authentication so that emails sent from G Suite on behalf of your domain are fully authenticated, and keep monitoring the authentication status and take action if necessary.
+Once you've created a Google Workspace, formerly known as G Suite, account on your domain, you will need to set up email authentication so that emails sent from Google Workspace on behalf of your domain are fully authenticated, and keep monitoring the authentication status and take action if necessary.

-This means you need to set up SPF, DKIM, and DMARC on your domain, with appropriate G Suite settings.
+This means you need to set up SPF, DKIM, and DMARC on your domain, with appropriate Google Workspace settings.
 Let's go through them one by one below.

 Set up SPF for Google Workspace

 An SPF record is a whitelist of IP addresses allowed to send emails on behalf of your domain.
 An email sent from an IP address not listed in the SPF record is likely to be considered spam.

-To authorize G Suite servers to send emails on behalf of your domain, you need to:
+To authorize Google Workspace servers to send emails on behalf of your domain, you need to:

 - log in to your domain's DNS dashboard;